In the smallest of actions, there is hope. Hope that we can create change in this world.

-This sculpture is dedicated to Vince, the white rhino brutally killed for his horn when poachers broke into a Paris zoo in March 2017.
+This outdoor metal sculpture is dedicated to Vince, the white rhino brutally killed for his horn when poachers broke into a Paris zoo in March 2017.

-Following Vince’s death, one zoo in the Czech Republic went to extraordinary measures to protect against poaching by dehorning its entire herd of rhinos.
+Following Vince’s death, one zoo in the Czech Republic went to extraordinary measures to protect against poaching.
+It dehorned its entire herd of rhinos.

-I find it sad to think that Hope is now one of the only rhinos in the country that still has its horn.
+I find it sad to think that Hope is now one of the only rhinos in the country with a horn.

 At the current rate of poaching, rhinos are set to become extinct in the next 10 years.